 Pupillary Response, Extraocular Movement, and Cranial Nerves

 When a patient is suspected of experiencing a neurological disease or injury, their pupils are assessed to ensure they are bilaterally equal, round, and responsive to light and accommodation (PERRLA).
-Extraocular movement and other cranial nerves may also be assessed that affect vision, hearing, and balance.
+Extraocular movement and other cranial nerves that affect vision hearing, and balance may also be assessed.
 For more information about how to assess PERRLA, extraocular eye movement, and other cranial nerves, go to the “Assessing Cranial Nerves” section in the “Neurological Assessment” chapter.

 See Table 8.3b for a comparison of expected versus unexpected findings when assessing the eyes and ears.

 Table 8.3b Expected Versus Unexpected Findings on Eyes or Ears Assessment